paulsengroup/hictk/docs/installation_src.rst

     b2: relocation error: b2: symbol _ZNSt7__cxx1112basic_stringIcSt11char_traitsIcESaIcEE10_M_replaceEmmPKcm, version GLIBCXX_3.4.21 not defined in file libstdc++.so.6 with link time reference

-  This is due to ABI incompatibilities between your build environment and the environment used by the `Conan Center Index <https://conan.io/center>`_ to build e.g. ``b2``.
+  This is due to ABI incompatibilities between your build environment and the environment used by the `Conan Center Index <https://conan.io/center>`_ to build e.g., ``b2``.

   You can work around this bug by forcing Conan to build ``b2`` (and any other package causing similar errors) from source: